-When submitting the Form I-129-F for approval, be sure to include all of the following documents:
+When submitting Form I-129-F for approval, be sure to include all of the following documents

-• a photograph of the two of you together to prove you have met
+A photograph of you and your fiancé together to prove you have actually met in person.

 Question 14 on the I-129F asks you to list the names and dates of birth of any children your fiancé may have.
 Children up to the age of 21 may accompany their parent to the U.S., or may follow-to-join at any time up to one year after the parent receives his/her visa.